prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 There are timeout settings in place in the module to permit this interaction with the CMP a specified length of time to operate before it's unacceptable or assumed an issue has occurred.

-When this timeout occurs one of two options are taken, either:
+When either this timeout occurs or if an error from the CMP is thrown, one of two options are taken; either:

 1. The auction is canceled outright.
 2. The auction proceeds without the user's consent information.